davecarr1024/irata/replit.md

 - `build_nosani/` - without sanitizers for production

 **Rationale**: Modular CMake structure allows vertical slices of the system to be modified together as a unit, enabling rapid feature development.
 Separate build directories support both debugging and performance testing workflows.

+**Known Issue**: AddressSanitizer/LeakSanitizer generates "failed to intercept" warnings on NixOS (e.g., `__isoc99_printf`, `pthread_mutex_lock`).
+These are documented false positives when using ASan on NixOS and do not indicate actual memory leaks.
+All unit tests pass cleanly.

 ## Core Components